NoroffFEU/css-frameworks-ca/README.md

 User can update a post content item

 User can delete a post content item

 Additional features
 The following user stories are optional:
-User can create a comment on a post
+User can create a comment on a post - OK
 User can edit profile media
 User can follow/unfollow a profile
 User can react to a post content item